EriseHe/notebook/content.en/docs/Philosophy/Sex & Sexuality.md

 p.156

 (we have arrived at the point where we expect our intelligibility to come from what was for many centuries thought of as madness; the plenitude of our body from what was long considered its stigma and likened to a wound)

+---
+HOS Vol.1:
+**p.144**

+Sovereign Power
+**"law"**
+law always referes to the sword - always taking lifes

+Regulatory (bio-power)
+- the rule fucntions as **"norms"**
+- the displayment
+- it looks like it is more humane, but it may not be so:
+- it becomes continuous, corrective
+- distribution of the living
+- continious apparatucy

+	foucault is like boxer, punching at whenever, and whatever is needed

+**Reistance?**
+for Sovereign Power: revolution for Regulatory Power: breaking the continuity, some sort of rupture of such continuity.

+as long as we are trapped in illusion of choice, and agency, there is no way of resistance!
+Free thoughts of what is silencely thought, and hence free outself.

+Foucault: rejects S-O

+The relation to others, and relation to the time:
+	freedom is the practice of the self in relation to others.

+Thoughts if a form of action, is the result of problemitization.

+Why is sexuality conduct an object of moral solicitude?
+- we governed ourselves through sexuality
+- there is a sexual hierarchy (e.g. there is good sexuality and bad sexuality)
+-